 Conclusion from these comparison studies

-Comparing the Side Effects Between Tretinoin, Adapalene, and Tazarotene
+Comparing Side Effects

 Conclusion from side effect studies

-Overall, the scientific literature suggests that patients tolerate adapalene treatment best, while tazarotene is the least tolerated of the three retinoids.
+Overall, the scientific literature suggests that patients tolerate adapalene treatment best, while tazarotene is by far the least tolerated of the three retinoids.
 However, the concentration and type (gel, cream, etc.) of retinoid applied does affect the intensity of side effects and tolerability of treatment, and therefore should be considered when retinoids are used to treat acne.

 Effectiveness of Different Vehicles for Retinoids